jbojcic1/OpenSecret-SDK/README.md

 ### AI Integration

-To get encrypted-to-the-gpu AI chat we provide a special version of `fetch` (`os.aiCustomFetch`) that handles all the encryption.
+To get encrypted-to-the-gpu AI chat, use the `createAiCustomFetch` function to create a special version of `fetch` that handles all the encryption.
 Because we require the user to be logged in, and do the encryption client-side, this is safe to call from the client.

 The easiest way to use this is through the OpenAI client: